Jeremiah-J-Emmanuel/AfroVita/README.md

 ## How I Deployed the Application to the Servers

-1. I SSHed into the web-01 and web-02 server with this command: ssh -i  ./school ubuntu@3.84.37.39(for web-01) / ubuntu@18.206.244.77 (For web-02)
+1. I SSHed into the web-01 and web-02 server with this command:
+    ```bash
+    ssh -i  ./school ubuntu@3.84.37.39(for web-01) / ubuntu@18.206.244.77 (For web-02)

-2. I installed nginx on the webservers with this command: sudo apt update && sudo apt install nginx
+2. I installed nginx on the webservers with this command:
+    ```bash
+    sudo apt update && sudo apt install nginx

 3. I changed the web servers' (web-01 and web 02) html page from the default nginx html landing page to the files for my own project and put all my source code /var/www/html
 4. I Configured the Nginx to serve the application:
     ```nginx